hipe/tmx/autonomous_component_system/doc/issues/004-thoughts-on-ACS-isomorphisms.md

-## when to raise exceptions :#exe
+## when to raise :#exceptions

-it's the responsibility of the client to express validity in its own modality-appropriate way. if required parameters are not passed at this low level it is deemed a failure at using one's own internal API, and as such it is not appropriate to emit an event. to raise an exception is useful for debugging.
+for present applications of this library at least and perhaps in general, in error cases it is more useful for "an API call" to raise an exception rather than emit an emission for the straightforward reason that they are easier to trace. (the user of any API is (eponymously) the *programmer*, and stack traces contain a level of detail appropriate for such an audience.)

+code locations tagged with the subject tag may also be towards realizing [#006]#the-cold-eventmodel as the universal rule as opposed to just the norm..
 _